particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-12-03

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### Wi-Fi setCredentials 2025-12-01

 [WiFi.setCredentials](/reference/device-os/api/wifi/setcredentials/) can connect to a hidden network on the P2, Photon 2, and M-SoM with Device OS 5.5.0 and later.